 Vermont and the northern New York region.
 Located in Burlington, Fletcher Allen is a regional, academic healthcare center and teaching hospital in alliance with the University of Vermont.

 But we all have trouble sleeping sometimes.
 This can be for many reasons.
-You may have trouble sleeping because of depression, insomnia, fatigue, or Sjögren's syndrome.
-If you are depressed, feel anxious, or have post-traumatic stress disorder (PTSD), you may have trouble falling or staying asleep.
+You may have trouble sleeping because of depression, insomnia, or fatigue.
+If you feel anxious or have post-traumatic stress disorder (PTSD), you may also have trouble falling or staying asleep.

 Whatever the cause, there are things you can do.

 Your sleeping area